zumo64/redis-elastic-integration/README.md

 ```

-When the RE container is started up you can start set up Redis and enable the audit logs.
+When the RE container is started up you can start setting up Redis and enable the audit logs.
 Check next section.

-# Setup RE cluster
+# Setup a RE cluster

 Setup Redis Enterprise with audit logs.
 That can be done manually using the rladmin commands or executing the script in  ./test/setup.sh.